chris707github/chris707github/README.md

 - 👋 Hi, I’m @chris707github
-- 👀 I’m interested in learning coding and machine learning
+- 👀 I’m interested in learning artificial intelligence and machine learning
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java,javascript and php
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me christhapa707@gmail.com